ranyx1/git_training/working_with_git_branches.md

-steps for squashing commits with rebase: git log --oneline    << see the branch history git merge-base ticket1 master  << show the original base of the "ticket1" branch created from master. aka show common ancestor sha between master and branch git rebase -i <commit-sha> or get rabase <origainl_branch> << first is for squashing.. second is for rebasing update the text with squash instead of pick choose the commit message
+steps for squashing commits with rebase: git log --oneline    << see the branch history git merge-base ticket1 master  << show the original base of the "ticket1" branch created from master. aka show common ancestor sha between master and branch git rebase -i <commit-sha> or get rabase <origainl_branch> << first is for squashing.. second is for rebasing >> update the text with squash instead of pick choose the commit message

 to see history of the rebase you will see

 git reflog

+#Cherry pick

+Check out a branch and run the command below to copy the commit in other branches to checked out branch git cherry-pick <<commit hash >>